 If you use Search Follett Destiny for library books that we own the citation is built into the bibliographic record.

-Citations are also built into World Book Encyclopedia articles, CultureGram entries and Middle Search Plus database entries for magazine articles.
+Citations are also built into World Book Encyclopedia articles, EBSCO, CultureGram entries and Middle Search Plus database entries for magazine articles.

 Page content used with permission of Phyllis Humphrey, Archie R. Cole Middle School and Sarah DeVito.